 Gene therapy works by replacing or inactivating disease-causing genes.
-In some cases, gene therapy introduces new genes into the body to treat a specific disease.
+In some cases, gene therapy introduces new genes into your body to treat a specific disease.

-With gene therapy, doctors deliver a healthy copy of a gene to cells inside the body.
+With gene therapy, healthcare providers deliver a healthy copy of a gene to cells inside your body.
 This healthy gene may replace a damaged (mutated) gene, inactivate a mutated gene or introduce an entirely new gene.

-Researchers are investigating gene therapy to treat cancer, eye diseases, some genetic conditions and HIV/AIDS.
-If you are interested in participating in a clinical trial involving gene therapy, speak with your doctor.
-Your doctor can help determine whether gene therapy might treat your condition.
+Researchers are investigating gene therapy to treat many different health conditions, including cancer, eye diseases, some genetic conditions and HIV/AIDS.
+If you’re interested in participating in a clinical trial involving gene therapy, speak with your provider.
+They can help determine whether gene therapy might treat your condition.

 A note from Cleveland Clinic